My phone rang yesterday morning. It was the hospital.

 “She’s fine, calm, bit of indigestion but nothing serious” her tone professional, direct, but warm.

-“It’s common around her period” I offer, smiling.
+“It’s common around this time of the month” I offer, smiling.
 Adding “It’s one of the reasons I’m really really really glad I’m not a woman!” and laughed.

 The nurse’s face cracked into a broad smile “Shaving, shaving!
 You have no idea how glad I am not to be a bloke and have to shave!”